-Therapy Box, is a leading collaborative project is using Out-of-Home (OOH) advertising sites to encourage parents to download Language Explorer – a fun storytelling app that will also help speech and language therapists in the future identify children with a developmental language disorder.
-The two-week OOH campaign was booked direct with JCDecaux UK’s Nurture programme, with creative by JCDecaux’s creative team Foundry, and is part of the company’s prize after it won Virgin Media Business’ Voom national business pitching competition.
+Therapy Box, is a leading collaborative project using Out-of-Home (OOH) advertising sites to encourage parents to download Language Explorer – a fun storytelling app that will also help speech and language therapists in the future identify children with a developmental language disorder.
+The two-week OOH campaign was booked direct with JCDecaux UK’s Nurture programme, and is part of the company’s prize after it won Virgin Media Business’ Voom national business pitching competition.

 The campaign will run across 6-sheet bus shelter posters UK-wide from June 15th, the day that classic (paper) Out-of-Home media returns to the UK’s town centres and major roads as lockdown gradually eases, providing Therapy Box with a widespread communications’ channel.